Instilling a lifelong love of classical music…

-For thirty-five years, the Sun Valley Music Festival has presented must-see, must-hear, musical performances in a spectacular setting.
-Led by dynamic Music Director Alasdair Neale, and comprised of the best musicians from America’s leading orchestras, the Festival attracts internationally-renowned soloists and 50,000 concert-goers annually to winter and summer concert series.
+For over thirty-five years, the Sun Valley Music Festival has presented must-see, must-hear, musical performances in a spectacular setting.
+Led by dynamic Music Director Alasdair Neale, and comprised of the best musicians from North America’s leading orchestras, the Festival attracts internationally-renowned soloists and over 50,000 concert-goers annually to it’s Winter and Summer Season concerts.

 Inspiring the next generation of music lovers